 Selling a house at auction.

-If your decision is to sell your house at auction, you should expect to pay the auctioneer around 2.5% of the price your property achieves.
-There may also be advertising costs you need to cover.
+If you decide to sell your house using the auction process, you should expect to pay the auctioneer around 2.5% of the price your property achieves.
+In addition, there may also be advertising costs you need to cover.

 There are hundreds of UK property auctions every week, so you’ll never be short of choice.
-Before committing to the process just be aware of other possibilities.
+However, before committing to the process, be aware of other possibilities.

 For instance, there is a good chance that someone will approach you before the auction starts to make an offer for your home.
 People only do this if they believe they can keep the price down by bypassing the auction process, so proceed with caution if this happens to you.
-If they want your home that badly, they’ll be prepared to fight it out with other interested parties.
+If they want your home that badly, they’ll fight it out with other interested parties.

 Set a sensible guide and reserve price when selling your home at auction.
 Also, make sure your house is presentable and in a state of good repair for viewings during the weeks before the event.
 And don’t let the auction house do all of the marketing for you.
 Instead, share your home sale on social media, tell your friends and do everything you can to get people interested.

 Buying a house at auction

 Go into a property auction as a buyer with your eyes wide open.
 If you become embroiled in a bidding war, you may end up paying too much.
 Don’t let your emotions control your decisions.
 Set a maximum price you’re willing to go to, and don’t exceed it.

 If you’re successful in buying auction property, you will need to pay an administration fee, which can be anything between £100 to £300.
 In addition, you will need to pay legal costs in the usual way, as well as any stamp duty.